urbanware-org/typefx/README.md

 ### *PowerShell*

-Here is the *PowerShell* variant of the function.
+Here is the *PowerShell* variant for both effects.
 As in the *Python* scripts, the delay must be given in milliseconds, but the delay must be given before the string.

 ```powershell
 Function Type-Dynamic {